Victor-Oyigeya/Using-SQL-to-investigate-a-security-issue/README.md

 ![Screenshot 2024-09-05 014326](https://github.com/user-attachments/assets/b995a350-132f-4c4c-a342-6381d83da063)

-We discover that they are a lot of data to read through to get the specific information we need, so we'll filter this information by running this query:
+We discovered that they are a lot of data to read through to get the specific information we need, so we'll filter this information by running this query:

 ![Screenshot 2024-09-05 014846](https://github.com/user-attachments/assets/61b7ab88-b30e-431b-91ec-24c4f6bfd102)